PearInc/FogCDN/Readme.en.md

   ![multisources](fig/fogvdn_multisources.png)

-   2. In service, it will dynamically explore the status and service capabilities of other nodes, automatically switch to the optimal node group and adjust the data ratio to guarantee the user experience.
+   2. It will dynamically explore the status and service capabilities of other nodes, automatically switch to the optimal node group and adjust the data ratio to guarantee the user experience.

 ## <img src="fig/icon/iso.png" width="28"> Support International Open Standard Protocol